GRAAL-Research/deepparse/docs/source/parser.rst

 *********************************

 We have conducted an experiment, and we report the results in the next two tables.
-In each table, we report the RAM usage, and in table I, we also report the GPU's memory usage.
+In each table, we report the RAM usage, and in the first table, we also report the GPU memory usage.
 Also, for both table, we report the mean-time of execution that was obtained by processing ~183,000 address using different batch size (2^0, ..., 2^9) (i.e. :math:`\frac{\text{Total time to process all addresses}}{~183,000} = \text{time per address}`).